ztalarick/gomboc-gambling/readme.md

 - Run the application in production mode: `npm start`

 # TODO
-- Unit Tests
+- More Tests
-- Integration Tests?
-- API interface
-- Database Init Script?
-- UI
-- Database interface
-- input validation (UI? and API)
+- Use transactions to ensure no simultaneous editing of database objects
-- Domain bet validation
+- Schema validation
-    - positive bet
-    - make sure you have enough balance
-    - etc
-- check async / await stuff